gAndy50/RubySFML3/README.md

 # RubySFML3

 These are SFML 3 Bindings for Ruby.
+These use the Ruby Gem FFI.

 # EXAMPLE
 ```ruby